West of Scotland Cricket Club

 The West of Scotland Cricket Club is a cricket club based in Glasgow, Scotland.
 The club's home ground is Hamilton Crescent, located in the Partick area of Glasgow's West End.

-West of Scotland, traditionally, are one of the working class cricket clubs in Glasgow and on a summer's day there can be quite a jovial, rowdy, yet well informed support on the famous banking.
+West of Scotland are traditionally one of the working class cricket clubs in Glasgow.
 Many famous players have both played at the ground and for the club, including Scottish internationalists opening batsman Douglas Lockhart and bowler John Blain.
 Lockhart was a former Oxford UCCE player and having had trials with Derbyshire whilst Blain played professional county cricket for Northamptonshire and Yorkshire before working with West as the club's coach.

 History

 West of Scotland Cricket Club was founded in 1862 as a result of a meeting which took place at the then Clarence Hotel in George Square, Glasgow, between a group of local businessmen and players from the Clutha Cricket Club, who had used the northern part of Hamilton Crescent for matches prior to West's inception.

-One of the businessmen present was Colonel David Carrick Buchanan who became the first President of the Club and who continued in this role until his death in 1903.
+One of the businessmen present was Colonel David Carrick Buchanan who became the first President of the club and who continued in this role until his death in 1903.
 Sir David was devoted to the sport of cricket and was patron of a number of clubs, providing invaluable financial assistance to them.

-The name, West of Scotland Cricket Club was coined by one John McNeill who was very ambitious for the Club, and who envisaged it becoming the MCC of Scotland.
-All-England Elevens were invited to the Club and other matches of a similar nature arranged, which included the first ever visit of an Australian team to Scotland in 1878.
+The name, West of Scotland Cricket Club was coined by one John McNeill who was very ambitious for the club, and who envisaged it becoming the MCC of Scotland.
+All-England Elevens were invited to the club and other matches of a similar nature arranged, which included the first ever visit of an Australian team to Scotland in 1878.
 In the club's early decades, they also founded the rugby union team West of Scotland F.C. (now based at Milngavie).
 In 1872 the Club played host to the first ever international football match, a meeting between Scotland and England, held at the Hamilton Crescent ground and attended by 4,000 spectators.

 Tours of England were also undertaken and it was during the first match of one such Tour in July 1885 that a West cricketer achieved a world record which stood for 12 years.
 The match was against Priory Park C.C.
 (Chichester) during which Mr. J. S. Carrick batted for two days, achieving a score of 419 not out.